“Nagoya Meshi” is the very unique and popular local cuisine in Nagoya, Aichi prefecture.

 “Kara age”…the dish or cooking method deep fried with coating flour or potato starch.

-another one is the Nagoya style, which is coated with sweet soy sauce and sesame seeds.
+Nagoya style chicken wing is the Nagoya style, which is coated with sweet soy sauce and sesame seeds.

-The Nagoya-style tebasaki is crispy outside, juicy inside with utterly addictive spicy, peppery, sweet, and soy-saucy glaze.
+It is crispy outside, juicy inside with utterly addictive spicy, peppery, sweet, and soy-saucy glaze.

 Here is the tip on how to eat “Tebasaki” easily.